-"Note: The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+"Note: \\The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.
 Some contaminants are sampled less frequently than once a year; as a result, not all contaminants were sampled for during the CCR calendar year.
 If any of these contaminants were detected the last time they were sampled for, they are included in the table along with the date that the detection occurred.
-Compliance monitoring for lead and copper is conducted every 3 years.
+Compliance monitoring for lead and copper is required no less frequently than every 3 years.
+In an effort to be pro-active, Citizens conducts lead and copper sampling on an annual basis.
 Radiochemical contaminant monitoring is conducted every 9 years."